offalynne/Input/docs/6.2/Frequently-Asked.md

-### How can I ensure gamepads work correctly when running the GM IDE through Steam?
+### How can I ensure gamepads work correctly when running the GM IDE through Steam? {docsify-ignore}

 [Disable Steam Input](https://i.imgur.com/cGdlVJO.png) for GameMaker Studio 2 Desktop.
 Alternatively, [use the Steamworks extension](Steamworks)